 - Benches offer places to rest and enjoy the beauty of the trail

-Just a point of interest - for those familiar with Geocaching – there is a Geocache located on this trail called “Leap onto the West Shore” which has brought many visitors from miles around to enjoy our trail.
-I monitor the activity on my cell phone and love to read the comments left by visitors who enjoy finding this ‘hidden treasure’ in the Village of Churchville.
+Just a point of interest – for those familiar with Geocaching – there is a Geocache located on this trail called “Leap onto the West Shore” which has brought many visitors from miles around to enjoy our trail.
+See if you can find it, but beware of Muggles.